-The new TAG Heuer Calibre 16 Day-Date Automatic Chronograph Singapore Limited Edition watch combines a good-proportioned stainless 42 mm steel case with the Valjoux 7750-based chronograph movement and is offered at a more or less acceptable price that will not make you break the bank if you spontaneously decide to go for it.
+The limited-edition TAG Heuer Calibre 16 Day-Date Chronograph Singapore combines a well-proportioned stainless 42 mm steel case with the Valjoux 7750-based chronograph movement and is offered at a more or less acceptable price that will not make you break the bank if you spontaneously decide to go for it.

-After almost exactly a year since the highly successful launch of the TAG Heuer Grand Carrera Singapore Grand Prix GMT limited edition watch, the Swiss brand has revealed yet another similarly themed model.
+After almost exactly a year since the highly successful launch of the limited-edition 2008 Grand Carrera Singapore Grand Prix GMT, TAG Heuer has revealed yet another similarly themed model.

-Like the aforementioned special edition model, the TAG Heuer Calibre 16 Day-Date Automatic Chronograph Singapore Limited Edition also features a combination of black and bright green, that are the colors of the unique Singapore F1 race, the only one in the world to be held after the dusk.
+Like the aforementioned special edition model, the Calibre 16 Day-Date Singapore also features a combination of black and bright green, which are the colors of the unique Singapore F1 race, the only one in the world to be held after the dusk.

-Of course, the green here is limited to parts of the “interface” that are directly related to the chronograph functions of the watch.
-There is a green element on the chronograph start button, as well as green “tachymetre” inscription on the fixed bezel.
-The chronograph hour, minute and central seconds hands are, too, painted in the same shade of green.
+Of course, the green here is limited to parts of the “interface” directly related to the chronograph functions.
+There is a green element on the chronograph start button, as well as the green “tachymetre” inscription on the fixed bezel.
+The chronograph hour, minute, and central seconds hands are, too, painted in the same shade of green.

-To further emphasize the chronograph’s connection to the roaring world of Formula 1, the watch’s dial is made of black and gray carbon-fiber that looks like a fragment of a checkered racing flag.
+To further emphasize the chronograph’s connection to the roaring world of Formula 1, the dial is made of black and gray carbon fiber that looks like a fragment of a checkered racing flag.

-All in all, I think that this may be a very nice addition to any collection focused on racing-inspired timekeepers.
+All in all, I think that this may be a great addition to any collection focused on racing-inspired timekeepers.

-The Swiss watch maker plans to limit the watch’s production run at only 250 units and recommends selling them at a price of $6500 apiece.
+The Swiss brand plans to limit the total production run to only 250 units and recommends selling them for $6500 apiece.

 Photo: TAG Heuer / PuristSPro

-TAG Heuer Calibre 16 Day-Date Automatic Chronograph Singapore Limited Edition watch specification
+TAG Heuer Calibre 16 Day-Date Automatic Chronograph Singapore specification

 Price range: $6500 (MSRP)